 N3C is an analytics platform that includes the largest repository of COVID-19 clinical data in the world contributed by over 50 health care organizations nationwide, including the UVM Health Network.
 In addition to the vast amounts of data available for coronavirus research, N3C features opportunities for team science and collaboration with experts in statistics, machine learning, informatics, pharmaceuticals, and the many clinical domains.
 It also allows our investigators a front-row seat in what is expected to be a sea-change in health research.

-Over 6 billion data rows are available in N3C, about: 1) the patient, 2) their diagnosis, 3) their treatments, 4) their lab results, 5) their healthcare provider.
-This is large portion of the information electronic health records contain about each COVID-19 case.
+Over 6 billion data rows are available in N3C, containing information about: 1) patients, 2) their diagnosis, 3) their treatments, 4) their lab results, 5) their healthcare provider, and more.
+Thus, this rich dataset contains a wide array of information electronic health records contain about each COVID-19 case.